tdurouchoux/dsview_vault/topics/Concept/Sandbagging.md

 type: Concept
 ---

-A behavior where an AI model selectively displays its capabilities, performing poorly in dangerous tasks while showing full capacity in benign tasks.
+A behavior where an AI model hides its full capabilities in certain situations, only to reveal them later.